telerik/xaml-docs/controls/radgridview/filtering/customizing-distinct-values.md

 ---
 title: Customizing Distinct Values
 page_title: Customizing Distinct Values
-description: Customize the number of items used in the distinct values filter of the Telerik {{ site.framework_name }} DataGrid.
+description: Customize the number of items used in the distinct values filter of the Telerik WPF DataGrid.
 slug: gridview-filtering-customizing-distinct-values
 tags: display,all,distinct,values
 published: True